UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

-This will lead you to the SRE main menu.
-(If you have only single project in SRE, upon logging in you will be directed to SRE main menu).
+This will lead you to the SRE main menu (see the screenshot below).
+If you have only single project in SRE, upon logging in you will be directed to SRE main menu.

 ## Analysing Data